How to Increase Employee Engagement with Appreciation

 This blog post pushes us over the halfway mark as we explore the 7 NEW Rules of Employee Engagement.
 To recap, we've so far discovered how to increase employee engagement, how to provide employees with resources to develop their skills and advance their careers, and most recently, how communication can enhance employee engagement.
 Today, we explore the benefits of appreciation as it relates to employee engagement.

 Value your employees and their ideas.
 Recognize employees for providing input and for taking initiative outside of their daily responsibilities.

 Your employees are the heart and soul of your organization.
 Engaged employees pass on their enthusiasm to co-workers and to your customers alike.
-Likewise, disgruntled employees can quickly fuel co-workers down a negative path, which can wreck havoc on your customer's experience with your organization.
+Likewise, disgruntled employees can quickly fuel co-workers down a negative path, which can wreak havoc on your customer's experience with your organization.

 What's one of the best ways you can counteract negativity?
 By communicating true appreciation to your employees.
 You can never show too much appreciation or tell your colleagues and co-workers how much you value their contributions too often.